-messages or any other mode of communication?
-8. How do you ensure that downstream community is fully aware of the above existing mechanism?
-Already educated the downstream community - by Department officials 9.
-Are there women employees at the dam site?
-P. Sinduja, Assistant Engineer/ Civil/ Pykara T.R.Eswari /Switch Board Attender /Pykara 10 Is there any existing Grievance Redressal Mechanism (GRM) within the department to address any kind of grievance/complaints by general public?
-Yes Executive Engineer/Civil/DamSafety-I/Chennai @ HQrs Executive Engineer/Civil/DRIP/Madurai @ Field.
-11 Details of any grievances received lately related to this new Scheme? -Nil- 12 Is dam premise a restricted area or has open access to general public?
+How do you ensure that downstream community is fully aware of the above existing mechanism?
+Does not arise.
+9. Are there women employees at the dam site? -Nil- 10.
+Is there any existing Grievance Redressal Mechanism (GRM) within the department to address any kind of grievance/complaints by general public?
+Yes.
+Executive Engineer/Civil/Dam Safety-I/Chennai @ HQrs.
+Executive Engineer/Civil/DRIP/Madurai @ Field.
+11. Details of any grievances received lately related to this new Scheme? -Nil- 12.
+Is dam premise a restricted area or has open access to general public?
 Access to Dam area - Fully restricted.
-13 Are there tribal's living in the surrounding area of dam complex?
+13. Are there tribal's living in the surrounding area of dam complex?
 Which tribes are these?
 Please give brief detail.
-No Tribal's living in the surrounding dam area.
-14 Does the dam have any tourism/water recreation facilities?
-If yes, how many approximate tourist visits annually, annual revenue generated, whether any portion of this generated revenue is diverted to regular O&M of this dam.
-No 15 Do you engage any local labours for routine dam maintenance work?
+Tribals living in the weir surrounding area.
+Tribal's sub community is Irular.
+The Niradi village is located on the downstream side of the Niralapallam Diversion weir and around 20 families are living in the village.
+14. Does the dam have any tourism/water recreation facilities?
+If yes, how many approximate tourist visits annually, annual revenue generated, whether any portion of this generated revenue is diverted to regular O&M of this dam. -Nil- 15.
+Do you engage any local labours for routine dam maintenance work?
 If yes, what is the process of engaging these locals for work at dam, whether through Government approved contractor or hired individually?
-Routine Dam maintenance works are being done by department staff only.
+Routine Dam maintenance works are being done by department staff and through Government approved contractor.